Other WTP Services

 This will mean the submission of a Deputyship application and involves a lengthy application process which takes around six months for the Order to be obtained.
 Once the Deputy is appointed they can then be entrusted to look after your affairs.

 Deputies have an obligation to produce accounts detailing how they have managed your money and these have to be submitted to the court every year.
-This is a costly process as there is also an annual supervision fee, so the preferably option is always to make sure you have a Lasting power of Attorney in place with someone you trust.
+This is a costly process as there is also an annual supervision fee, so the preferable option is always to make sure you have a Lasting power of Attorney in place with someone you trust.

 Declaration of Trust